louayshaat/incident-response-plans/s3-unintendedaccess.md.md

-# Incident Response Run-book Template
+# Unintended access to an S3 Bucket

 ### Incident Type